evolite/youtube-comment-summarizer/README.md

 ### **System Prompt Customization**
 The default system prompt is:
 ```
-Please provide a concise, flowing summary of the key themes and overall sentiment from the following YouTube comments (including replies).
-Write in a natural, readable paragraph format without bullet points or numbered lists.
-Focus on the main themes and overall sentiment:
+Please provide a concise summary of the YouTube video comments below in a single short paragraph (2-4 sentences).
+Focus on the main themes and overall sentiment.
+Write in a natural, flowing style without bullet points or numbered lists.
+Keep it brief and easy to read.
 ```

 You can customize this in the options page to change how the AI analyzes comments.